chakra-ui/panda/.changeset/ninety-pianos-grin.md

 '@pandacss/types': patch
 ---

-Fix issue where css variables were not supported in layer styles and text styles
+Fix issue where css variables were not supported in layer styles and text styles types.